-You may not have realized it at the time, but they did make you stronger in some ways.
+You may not have realized it then, but they made you stronger somehow.

-Life will throw you difficult and frightening challenges, but it is only through these experiences that you will learn who you are, what your values are, and how you want to grow.
+Life will throw you difficult and frightening challenges, but only through these experiences will you learn who you are, your values, and how you want to grow.